jmrunarko/KDevelop-Unicon/README.md

 # KDevelop-Unicon

 ## Intro
-Unicon is a programming language which IMO I found a lot easier to read and write.
+Unicon is a programming language which IMO I personally found them a lot easier to read and write.
 I do programming in Pascal, Fortran, C, C++ and Python, but in my personal opinion I felt easier to code in Unicon especially when dealing with string and text processing.

 It has 2D, 3D Graphics Library which can be setup with just a few of lines.